 Stuart Saunders, M.D.

-Stuart Saunders is an orthopedic surgery resident at Wake Forest Baptist Medical Center in Winston-Salem, North Carolina.
-Dr. Saunders has written many abstracts, reports, and articles that have been published in The American Surgeon, the American Journal of Physiology: Heart and Circulatory Physiology, and the Annals of Thoracic Surgery.
+Stuart Saunders is currently an orthopaedic surgeon practicing in Winston-Salem, North Carolina.
+Dr. Saunders has written many abstracts, reports, and articles that have been published in The American Surgeon, the American Journal of Physiology: Heart and Circulatory Physiology, and the Annals of Thoracic Surgery and the Journal of Orthopaedic Trauma.
 Dr. Saunders earned his Bachelor of Business Administration in 2004 from the University of Mississippi and his Doctor of Medicine in 2010 from the Medical University of South Carolina (MUSC).
-Dr. Saunders previously was a research specialist at MUSC in the department of cardiothoracic surgical research.
+Dr. Saunders previously was a research specialist at MUSC in the department of cardiothoracic surgical research and completed his orthopedic surgery residency at Wake Forest Baptist Medical Center.
+He recently completed his Orthopaedic Foot and Ankle Fellowship at Hospital for Special Surgery (HSS) in New York City.
 His extensive volunteer service includes the Children’s Home of North Carolina, the Charleston Miracle League, Special Olympics, Habitat for Humanity, and sports medicine for high school football teams.